Root Canal Therapy

 When the nerves inside the tooth pulp die, the tooth dentin and enamel can no longer receive organic nutrients and moisture.
 The inflamed tissue surrounding the tooth causes toothache and infection can damage the bones around the teeth.
 If the damaged pulp is not treated, bacterial infection and inflammation can loosen the tooth and it may have to be removed.
 Therefore, root canal therapy is necessary to preserve the tooth and also protect the jawbone.

 What does the root canal procedure involve?

 The procedure takes place in four steps.
 First, the dentist studies the x-ray of the infected tooth and then administers a local anesthetic.
 Then, the dentist removes the inflamed nerve tissue through an opening in the crown of the tooth.
 The root canal is cleaned properly so that no debris or bacteria is left behind.
-This will ensure that infection and tissue swelling does not happen again.
+This will ensure that infection and tissue swelling do not happen again.
 In the second step of the root canal procedure, the dentist will seal off the cleaned root canal cavity.
 This is to prevent fluids and bacteria from entering the cavity.
-In the third step the root canal is filled with gutta-percha and adhesive cement mixture.
+In the third step, the root canal is filled with gutta-percha and adhesive cement mixture.
 In the fourth and final step, a crown is placed on the sealed tooth which allows the tooth to function normally.

 Risks Associated With Root Canal Therapy

 After completion of root canal therapy, you might feel some discomfort for a few days following the treatment.
 To alleviate the discomfort you can follow the dentist’s recommendation on taking over-the-counter pain medication.
 In more extreme cases the dentist may prescribe an antibiotic and prescription-strength pain reliever to help reduce any remaining infection.